 In Year 7 you can expect up to one hour per week for English, Maths and Science and up to 30 minutes per week for other subjects.
 Your teacher will give you advice on how long you should spend on a task.
 Further information is available on our homework page.

 What sports are played in Year 7?

 Physical Education lessons in Year 7 will give you the opportunity to develop skills in a number of sports.
-This will include netball, hockey, badminton, basketball, gymnastics, dance, athletics, tennis, rounders and cross-country.
+These include netball, hockey, badminton, basketball, gymnastics, dance, athletics, tennis, rounders and cross-country.
 Rugby is added in Year 8, and football and trampolining in Year 9.
-Clubs exist at all levels and for all years in netball, hockey, football, badminton, basketball, trampoline, athletics, rounders, and tennis.
+Clubs exist at all levels and for all years in netball, hockey, football, badminton, basketball, trampoline, athletics, rounders and tennis.
 There are also three tiers of gymnastics, plus rhythmic gymnastics clubs and five clubs for dance.